-The calculation shown above results in vested total remuneration of all members of the Board of Management for financial year 2022 in the amount of $\notin$ 4,962 thousand (previous year: $\notin$ 3,707 thousand).
-The amount is so high in 2021 and 2022 because the Company reimbursed Dr Ramroth for costs of the Russian proceedings in the amount of $\notin$ 763 thousand (previous year

-€ 820 thousand).
-This one-off amount is shown as a fringe benefit in each case.
-The remuneration of the Board of Management is divided into a non-performance-based component in the amount of € 2,401 thousand (previous year: € 1,955 thousand) and a performance-based component in the amount of € 2,561 thousand (previous year: € 1,752 thousand).
+The calculation shown above results in vested total remuneration in accordance with GAS17 of all members of the Board of Management for financial year 2023 in the amount of \in 3,810 thousand (previous year: \in 4,962 thousand).
+The total remuneration earned including service cost for all members of the Board of Management amounted to \in 4,540 thousand (previous year: \in 5,740 thousand).
+The amount was so high in 2022 because the Company reimbursed Dr Ramroth for costs of the Russian proceedings in the amount of \in 763 thousand .
+This one-off amount was shown as a fringe benefit.
+The remuneration of the Board of Management is divided into a non-performance-based component in the amount of \in 1,807 thousand (previous year: \in 2,401 thousand) and a performance-based component in the amount of \in 2,561 thousand).
 Pension expenses are not to be included in total remuneration in accordance with GAS17.

-Remuneration granted and owed to members of the Board of Management in office in 2022
+Remuneration granted and owed to members of the Board of Management in office in 2023